 The intake procedure is made up of each of the following steps:

 - You will be placed in a waiting area or cell.
 If the jail is really busy, you may not be processed immediately.

-- The first step is that you will have to answer some simple questions, such as what is your legal name, your address, date of birth and a contact person.
+- The first step is that you will have to answer some simple questions, such as what your legal name is, your address, date of birth and a contact person.